 California also has interesting models.
 The California Solar Initiative is required to allocate at least 10 percent of its $2.2 billion budget toward funding for installations of solar systems on low-income residential housing, and consequently has individual solar programs for both single-family and multifamily low-income buildings.

 IREC has also been working with stakeholders in California to propose an innovative new program in conjunction with the existing California Alternate Rates for Energy (CARE) program.
 Under this program, low-income utility customers may receive a 30-35 percent discount on their electric and natural gas bills.
 IREC sees solar and alternative energy options as a natural extension of this initiative and has put forth a proposal called CleanCARE.

-Under IREC’s CleanCARE proposal, a portion of the funds allocated to support CARE participants would be invested in a package of shared renewable energy facilities, energy efficiency measures, energy storage and demand response.
-So, rather than receiving a rate discount as under the traditional CARE program, participants who elect the CleanCARE option would be allocated shared renewable program shares, in effect providing a bill discount.
+Under IREC’s CleanCARE proposal, a portion of the funds allocated to support CARE participants would be invested in shared solar energy facilities and participants would receive the resulting net energy metering bill credits.
+So, rather than receiving a rate discount as under the traditional CARE program, participants who elect the CleanCARE option would be allocated shared solar program shares, in effect providing a bill discount.